cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ### Recommendations

-As mentioned by CloudEvents, the maintainers of SDKs must release security patches and fix issues frequently if the project for the project to be marked as active.
+As mentioned by CloudEvents, the maintainers of SDKs must release security patches and fix issues frequently for the project to be marked as active.
 It is essential for the maintainers of each SDK to frequently triage and release patches to the security issues found, which can solve problems such as the ones found by Trail Of Bits.
 Moreover, it is important for users to frequently check and install updates to their CloudEvents SDK installation.

 ## Appendix